qichaozhao/cards/_posts/2017-05-14-python-optimisation.md

 Well, from my own experiences, I feel that optimising code generally falls into 3 categories, which I'm going to list in order of potential gains.

 1. Code Design - The first thing to consider is always the design of the code.
-A few examples things to think about are:
+A few example things to think about are:
   - Unnecessary code - whichever code is being repeated should be pared back to contain only the minimum possible number of commands.
 The rest should be moved to be outside of the loop.
   - Vectorisation - if we can re-write our code to be a vector operation rather than a loop, it'll usually run a whole lot faster.
 Mainly because pandas has very efficient vectorised implementations.
   - Memoisation - can we make use of a cache to avoid having to re-calculate values?